-The DFS is calibrated to total demand for electricity, natural gas, oil, and a range of other fuel.
+The Energy 2020 is calibrated to total demand for electricity, natural gas, oil, and a range of other fuel.
 The data for calibration is obtained from the Energy Information Administration's State Energy Demand System (SEDS).
 Annual consumption data for each sector and state is available for years 1960-2012.

-The basic version of Energy 2020 was expanded to make sure that the DFS can meet the needs of the Council's conservation resource planning process.
-The number of sectors and end-uses was increased.
-In the residential sector, the energy use of three building types, four different space-heating technologies, and two different space-cooling technologies, four different water heating types and sizes are now individual forecast.
-Demand is for electricity forecast for 12 individual end-uses in the residential sector.
+The basic version of Energy 2020 was expanded to meet the needs of the Council's conservation resource planning process.
+This primarily required increasing the number of end-uses modeled.
+In the residential sector, the energy use of three building types, four different space-heating technologies, and two different space-cooling technologies, four different water heating types and sizes are now individually forecast.
 For the Seventh Power Plan, new end-uses were added, such as information, communication, and entertainment (ICE) devices, which are beginning to represent a growing share of electricity consumption in homes.
 Technology trade-off curves for each of these end-uses were updated with new cost and efficiency data.
+In total, demand for electricity is forecast for 12 individual end-uses in the residential sector.